gian-solo/gian-solo.github.io/_posts/2019-01-30-got-laid-off-rockstar-do-these-next.md

 title:  "Hey Rockstar, Did You Just Get Laid Off or Fired?"
 categories: Articles
 date:   2019-01-26
 excerpt: "Did you recently get laid-off?
-Here's some tips on what to do afterwards."
+Here's some tips on what to do next."
 image: "/images/unsplashsinsadong.jpg"
 ---
 And that day finally came.
 The day that you thought would never come but now it's here, in your face and it's totally happening.